DENGYONGZHEN/devops-space/DOP-C02 only self-learning.md

 - ##### 🔑D. Create an Amazon EventBridge rule to match when a new S3 object is created.
 Configure the EventBridge rule to start the processing workflow.

-#### 🎈Question #338

-A DevOps team supports an application that runs in an Amazon Elastic Container Service (Amazon ECS) cluster behind an Application Load Balancer (ALB).
-Currently, the DevOps team uses AWS CodeDeploy to deploy the application by using a blue/green all-at-once strategy.
-Recently, the DevOps team had to roll back a deployment when a new version of the application dramatically increased response times for requests.

-The DevOps team needs use to a deployment strategy that will allow the team to monitor a new version of the application before the team shifts all traffic to the new version.
-If a new version of the application increases response times, the deployment should be rolled back as quickly as possible.

-Which combination of steps will meet these requirements?
-(Choose two.)

-- ##### 🔑A. Modify the CodeDeploy deployment to use the CodeDeployDefault.ECSCanary10Percent5Minutes configuration.

-- 🔑B. Modify the CodeDeploy deployment to use the odeDeployDefault.ECSLinear10PercentEvery3Minutes configuration.

-- 🔑C. Create an Amazon CloudWatch alarm to monitor the UnHealthyHostCount metric for the ALB.
-Set the alarm to activate if the metric is higher than the desired value.
-Associate the alarm with the CodeDeploy deployment group.
-Modify the deployment group to roll back when a deployment fails.

-- ##### 🔑D. Create an Amazon CloudWatch alarm to monitor the TargetResponseTime metric for the ALB.
-Set the alarm to activate if the metric is higher than the desired value.
-Associate the alarm with the CodeDeploy deployment group.
-Modify the deployment group to roll back when alarm thresholds are met.

-- 🔑E. Create an Amazon CloudWatch alarm to monitor the TargetConnectionErrorCount metric for the ALB.
-Set the alarm to activate if the metric is higher than the desired value.
-Associate the alarm with the CodeDeploy deployment group.
-Modify the deployment group to roll back when alarm thresholds are met.

 #### 🎈Question #339